Molly’s Platform

 • The ER often serves as the intersection of the health care and criminal legal systems.
 Molly is proud to provide the gold standard of emergency care regardless of the patient’s income, record, or ability to comply with treatment.
 Molly sees every day just how effective jail diversion programs can be as well as the astounding lack of resources that prevent crime and help Texans choose health.
 Molly’s work and education have convinced her that crime must be understood as a public health issue and addressed with data-driven public health solutions.

 Every person in Texas should be and feel healthy and safe.
 Crime and incarceration are public health issues.
 Improving Texas’ criminal legal system starts by acknowledging the historical legacy of racism and discrimination in policing and prisons, and working for an end to the criminalization of poverty, homelessness, and disabilities.
 No one should profit from someone else’s suffering, and we must work to end private prisons and jail profiteering.
-I promise never to accept money from private prisons or prison contractors.
-We must work to end discriminatory bail practices that disproportionately detain Black people, who are incarcerated in local jails at a rate 3.5x higher than non-Hispanic white people and receive money bail amounts that are 2x higher than white defendants.
-It is estimated that there are 8,000 people right now in Texas prisons because of wrongful convictions.
-Conditions are unsafe not only for the people who are imprisoned but for the correctional officers who work in those facilities.
+Conditions for those in state custody are unsafe, not only for the people who are imprisoned but for the correctional officers who work in those facilities.
 Denying folks air conditioning amounts to abuse and cruel and unusual punishment.
-We must stand with correctional officers and incarcerated people in demanding safe, sanitary, and humane conditions.
-As of 2019, there were 4,000 open positions for prison staffing.
-Criminal legal policies must prioritize equity for Black and brown people, immigrants, and low-income communities.
 We must work to produce good outcomes with compassion, equity, and data.
-Other criminal legal policies Moll would support to improve public health and safety include:

 • Both in the ER and while out door knocking in Harris County, Molly routinely serves people who do not have access to reliable, high-speed internet.
 A lack of access to the internet is an unnecessary and preventable barrier to health and wellness.